projectcontour/contour/design/session-affinity.md

 Session affinity is based on the premise that the backend servers are robust, do not change ordering, or grow and shrink according to load.
 None of these properties are guaranteed by a Kubernetes cluster and will be visible to applications that rely heavily on session affinity.

-Any pertibation in the set of pods backing a service risks redistributing backends around the hash ring.
+Any perturbation in the set of pods backing a service risks redistributing backends around the hash ring.
-This is an unavoidable consiquence of Envoy's session affinity implementation and the pods-as-cattle approach of Kubernetes.
+This is an unavoidable consequence of Envoy's session affinity implementation and the pods-as-cattle approach of Kubernetes.

 ## Detailed Design